 He, too, is wearing a black cap with a rhombic form and a white shirt under his dark mantle.

-Dating and attribution have been fluctuating: Carlo Arturo Quintavalle (1948) spoke of Annibale Carracci, while Federico Zeri believed that it is painting by Niccolò dell’Abate; Copertini (1932) confirmed Parmigianino, referable to the years 1524-1527, moved slightly forward, to the Bolognese period, by Freedberg and still a little later by Rossi (1980).
+Dating and attribution have been fluctuating: Carlo Arturo Quintavalle (1948) spoke of Annibale Carracci, while Federico Zeri believed that it was a painting by Niccolò dell’Abate; Copertini (1932) confirmed Parmigianino, referable to the years 1524-1527, moved slightly forward, to the Bolognese period, by Freedberg and still a little later by Rossi (1980).
 This last indication was confirmed by Di Giampaolo (1991), who compared its liveliness to that of San Zaccaria in the Madonna of San Zaccaria in the Uffizi.